max-marschhauser/yugioh-card-search/readme.md

-Single Page App using React and SCSS.
+Responsive Single-page App eCommerce page built using React and SCSS.
-Uses external API to display information about items.
+Uses external API to fetch and display data about items.
 Uses LocalStorage to store items in the cart.
+Page can be used as a brochure page.

 Users can filter and sort through Yu-Gi-Oh cards that are available in Yu-Gi-Oh database API (https://ygoprodeck.com/api-guide/).
 Currently this page only displays cards released till 1. january 2008., plan is to add later cards in the future.